kintohub/kintohub-docs/docs/kintoblocks.md

 - **Failure**: This status indicates that the build failed.

 Detailed logs pertaining to each status can be viewed by clicking on the status column.

+### Tagging a Build

+Builds are automatically generated when a KintoBlock is created.
+Tagging a build in a KintoBlock is a similar concept to tagging in GitHub.
+Once a build is tagged, the build can be referenced and deployed through a deployment.
+It’s important to tag stable builds that you have tested and prepared for production use!

+To tag a commit in KintoBlock:

+1. Open the KintoBlock you wish to tag.

+2. Select the branch in your repository, where you have the final version of your KintoBlock that is ready to go!!

+3. In **Builds & Repository section**, click on the **Tag Build** button for the commit that you would like to tag.

+   { TODO : Add image of Tag build button in Builds & Repository section }

+4. Now specify the build number.
+We use the form  `MAJOR.MINOR.REVISION` for build numbers.

+   { TODO : Add GIF video of entering tag number }

+5. Enter the release notes in the Notes section and then click on the **Tag Build**.

+> Note: Tagging is important when you are preparing for public releases.
+If you want to update the deployment and add a KintoBlock to it, create a tag and select the tag within the deployment.
+This is an easy way to control the released versions of your KintoBlock.

 ## Environment Variables